Build with AI

 Three skills are available to help you build and refine agents using Agent Context:

-create-agent-with-sanity-context The primary skill.
-It walks you through connecting an existing agent to Agent Context MCP, building a new project from scratch with a frontend and Studio, or adding an agent to an existing project.
-This includes installing and configuring the @sanity/agent-context Studio plugin, creating an Agent Context document, generating a reference agent implementation, and adding a basic chat UI.
+create-agent-with-sanity-context Connect an existing agent to Agent Context MCP, build a new project from scratch (frontend + Studio), or add an agent to an existing project.
+Covers installing the @sanity/agent-context Studio plugin, creating an Agent Context document, generating a reference agent, and adding a chat UI.

-shape-your-agent An optional interactive session that helps you craft a system prompt for your agent.
-It guides you through defining your agent's audience, tone, boundaries, and fallback behavior, then produces a focused prompt (typically 200-400 words) tuned for use with Agent Context MCP.
+shape-your-agent Interactive session that helps you craft a system prompt.
+Walks you through audience, tone, boundaries, and fallback behavior, then produces a focused prompt (typically 200–400 words) tuned for Agent Context MCP.

-dial-your-context An interactive session that helps you write the Instructions field for an Agent Context document.
-The Instructions field provides information the agent can't determine from the schema alone, such as misleading field names, required filters, non-obvious relationships between types, and useful query patterns.
+dial-your-context Interactive session that helps you write the Instructions field for an Agent Context document.
+The Instructions field covers what the agent can't determine from the schema alone: misleading field names, required filters, non-obvious relationships, useful query patterns.

 Prerequisites